micahscopes/quilting/README.md

 work in progress

 ### todo

+#### reboot
+- [ ] tessellation atlas generator interface
+  - LODs share common vertices and a common mesh... distinguished by ranges of edge indices
+  - generated atlas contents:
+    - [ ] quantized vertices
+    - [ ] dictionary of detail levels --> edge indices

+#### old todo from the past
 - [x] proof of concept with CPU
 - [x] proof of concept with GPU
 - [x] compute normals